microsoft/MixedRealityToolkit-Unity/README.md

 **UnknownMaterial** Material to use when rendering unknown plane types.

 #### TapToPlace.cs
-Simple script to add to a GameObject that allows users to select and place the GameObject along the spatial mapping mesh.
+Simple script to add to a GameObject that allows users to tap and place the GameObject along the spatial mapping mesh.
 Requires GazeManager, GestureManager, and SpatialMappingManager in the scene.

 ### [Shaders](https://github.com/Microsoft/HoloToolkit-Unity/tree/master/Assets/HoloToolkit/SpatialMapping/Shaders)